Cyber Monday may be over, but great prices are here to stay.

 The snaps and/or straps don’t hold up with heavy usage in a short period of time on some pairs.
 Some users find that they don’t stay in place when moving.

-Hook-and-loop straps around the thigh and around the knee for a snug, custom fit.
+Hook-and-loop straps around the thigh and around the joint for a snug, custom fit.
 High-density foam padding with gel cushioning inside.
 Thick, stretchy straps.
-Thigh support.
-3 layers of knee support.
 Non-marking.

 They can slip/fall with a lot of walking or movement.
-Some feel the knee pad doesn’t sit flat enough, which could cause knee roll.
+Some feel they don’t sit flat enough, which could cause the joint to roll.

-Pads designed for ergonomics and stability.
+Designed for ergonomics and stability.
 Distribute weight evenly even with shifting and movement.
-Keep the knees from rotating.
-Very highly rated by workers who spend a lot of time on their knees.
+Keep the joint from rotating.
+Very highly rated by those who use them for long periods.
 Larger, more durable than some competitor products.
-High side wall to prevent twisting or kneecap slipping.
+High side wall to prevent twisting or slipping.

-No clear warranty info.
-Surface may be too slick for some work.
+Surface may be too slick for some jobs.
 Some reports they're hard to fit to their leg/pinching, and aren’t comfortable with shorts.

 Heavy-duty stitching and clips.
-Great for people who put a lot of weight on the pads for extended periods of time.
-Neoprene makes these better than some others for work like roofing, because it helps minimize the slippage you get with a hard exterior plates.
+Great for people who put a lot of weight on them for extended periods of time.
+Neoprene makes these better than some others for tasks like roofing, because it helps minimize the slippage you get with a hard exterior plates.